Refreshing Alternatives to Water

 Water with fruit chunks

 One quick and easy option is flavoring your filtered water with different fruit chunks.
 Try sliced strawberries and blueberries, or lemon, lime, and orange wedges.
 Sweeten with stevia if you’d like, or mix things up by using sparkling water.
+It’s an easy way to make a tasty, healthy treat.

 Home-brewed ginger tea